MolSSI-Education/gpu_programming_intermediate/_episodes/01-profiling.md

 cuda/cuda-c-best-practices-guide/index.html).
 These best practices guidelines encourage users to follow the **Asses**, **Parallelize**, **Optimize** and **Deploy** ([**APOD**](https://docs.nvidia.com/cuda/cuda-c-best-practices-guide/ index.html#assess-parallelize-optimize-deploy)) application design cycle for an efficient and rapid recognition of the parallelization opportunities in programs and improving the code quality and performance.

+The NVIDIA Nsight family consists of three members:

+- **Nsight Systems**: A comprehensive system-wide tool for the application performance analysis and optimization
+- **Nsight Compute**: A professional tool for kernel-level performance analysis and debugging
+- **Nsight Graphics**: An optimization and debugging software for graphical workflows such as rendering performance *etc.*

-In our analysis for performance improvement and code optimization, we will adopt a quantitative profile-driven approach and make an extensive use of profiling tools provided by NVIDIA's **Nsight System**.
+NVIDIA recommends developers to start the profiling process by using **Nsight Systems** in order to identify the most important and impactful system-wide opportunities for optimization and performance improvement.
+Further optimizations and fine-tunings at the CUDA kernel and API level can be performed through **Nsight Compute**.
+In our analysis for performance improvement and code optimization, we will adopt a quantitative profile-driven approach and make an extensive use of profiling tools provided by NVIDIA's Nsight Systems  and Nsight Compute.

-## 2. NVIDIA Nsight System
+## 2. NVIDIA Nsight Systems

-NVIDIA Nsight System is a sampling profiler with tracing feature which allows users to collect and process performance statistics.
-NVIDIA Nsight System recognizes three main activities: 1) profiling, 2) Sampling, and 3) tracing.
+NVIDIA Nsight Systems is a system-wide performance analysis tool and sampling profiler with tracing feature which allows users to collect and process CPU-GPU performance statistics.
+NVIDIA Nsight Systems recognizes three main activities: 1) profiling, 2) Sampling, and 3) tracing.
 The performance data collection is called profiling.
-In order to collect information on the timings spent on function calls during the program, the profiler periodically stops the application under investigation (profilee) to collect information on call stacks of active threads
+In order to collect information on the timings spent on function calls during the program, the profiler periodically stops the application under investigation (profilee) to collect information on call stacks of active threads (backtraces).
-(backtraces).
 The sampling results are generally less precise when the number of samples are small.
 Tracing refers to the collection of precise quantitative information about a variety of activities that might be happening in profilee or the OS.
-The Nsight System collects the information in a profiling session which usually involves both sampling and tracing activities.
+The Nsight Systems collects the information in a profiling session which usually involves both sampling and tracing activities.

-NVIDIA Nsight System offers two major interfaces, through which users can profile an application:
+NVIDIA Nsight Systems offers two major interfaces, through which users can profile an application:

 - Command-Line Interface (CLI)
 - Graphical User Interface (GUI)